xcivit/stable-coding-challenge/README.md

 # stable-coding-challenge

-In this repository you will find Xavier Civit's solution to three problems proposed by the State company to assess its level as a software developer.
+In this repository you will find Xavier Civit's solution to three problems proposed by the [stable](https://www.stableprice.com/) company to assess its level as a software developer.

 ## comentarios al revisor